-The US stock market hit new high after new high in 2017.
-I have no idea where the market will go from here, but I have to admit I get nervous from time to time.
+The US stock market hit new high after new high in 2017 and 2018.
+It’s been choppy lately.
+And I have no idea where the market will go from here, but I have to admit I get nervous from time to time.
 As the old saying goes “bull markets climb a wall of worry”.
 And, I am not immune to that worry.

 WHAT WORRY DID TO ME